zhouy7x/benchmarking/benchmarks/README.md

 * (c) -> how to run:
     - dostuff.py, high level, can:
-        1. build a specified node;
+        1. build a specified node in local machine(vox.sh.intel.com);
-        2. rsync to test machine;
+        2. rsync to test machine(v8onxeon-8180.sh.intel.com);
         3. use this specified node remote run benchmarks;
         4. post results to data machine;
         5. include all functions of benchmarks.py & builders.py.